Jonathan Abrams

 As of March 2021, Abrams is a board member of Girls in Tech, and a co-founder and managing partner of Founders Den, a workplace for startups.

 Friendster

 Friendster was an early social network that once boasted over 111 million users and was the inspiration behind MySpace and other more modern social networks.
-Google offered to buy the company in 2003 for $30 million in Google stock, which would have been worth $1.1 billion as of March 2021, but the offer was denied.
+Google offered to buy the company in 2003 for $30 million in Google stock (about 200 million shares) before Google had IPO'd in 2005.
+That stock would have been worth $30 billion as of March 2021, but the offer was denied.
 Friendster was then funded by Kleiner Perkins and Benchmark with a valuation of $53 million in October 2003.
 In 2004, the Board of Directors removed him as CEO, and Tim Koogle took over as interim CEO.

 Startups

 Abrams has continued working with startups, founding Socializr, another social network for sharing events with friends, which was purchased by Punchbowl.
 From 2012 to 2018, he worked on Nuzzel, an app for providing news and media intelligence.
 Abrams is currently a founder and managing partner of startup incubator Founders Den, which has hosted companies including AdBlock, Spigot, and Docker.
 He is currently one of the co-founders of 8-Bit Capital, a seed investment firm.